pongasoft/re-blank-plugin/README.md

   ---- CMake target ----
   <command>   : Any unknown <command> is treated as a cmake target

+  --- Native options ----
+  Pass remaining options to the native tool (ex: -- -j 8 for parallel build)
 ```

 You should be able to simply run `re.sh install` (resp. `re.bat`) to have the plugin fully built and installed in its default location.